 Welfare Wednesdays are an opportunity to have a face-to-face, confidential chat with our Inclusions and Welfare Officer about any issues or concerns you may have regarding inclusions, welfare, or accessibility within SUTCo.
 They take place at 2-3 every Wednesday during term time.
 Please visit our Facebook page for details of the location.

-If you'd like to email ahead or would prefer to discuss things over email, please use the email address: email@example.com.
-Only Liv will have access to this account and emails sent here will not be shared without your permission.
-All welfare related communications with Liv need to take place via this channel, and not through her private email/phone number etc.
+If you'd like to email ahead or would prefer to discuss things over email, please use the email address: firstname.lastname@example.org.
+Only Isaiah will have access to this account and emails sent here will not be shared without your permission.
+All welfare related communications with Isaiah need to take place via this channel, and not through her private email/phone number etc.

 If you wish to make an anonymous comment, please use the link to the online form: https://forms.gle/yJbqSKJeWF4zDL998.
 Please consider how you use this form, as we will not be able to respond to you directly, as we won’t know who you are!